vippsas/userinfo-api/README.md

 Once the flow is completed, the merchant can get the profile information from the [Get Userinfo](https://vippsas.github.io/vipps-developer-docs/api/userinfo#operation/getUserinfo) endpoint.

 A user's consent to share information with a merchant applies across all Vipps services.
-This is helpful, for example, if the merchant implements [Vipps Login](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api) as part of the payment flow, they can use Vipps to log the user in without the need for additional consents.
+This is helpful, for example, if the merchant implements the [Login API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api) as part of the payment flow, they can use Vipps to log the user in without the need for additional consents.

 ## Scope